Brad Little: Tenure

 In March 2020, Little gained attention for signing two bills into law that addressed transgender people.
 The first bans transgender women and girls from competing in women's sports, citing possible unfair physical advantages.
 The second bill, HB 509, bans transgender people from changing the sex on their birth certificates.

 In 2021, Little signed legislation that raised signature requirements for ballot initiatives.
-That year, he also signed legislation that would permit harvesting up to 90% of the state's estimated 1,500 wolves to the minimum level of 150 as set by Idaho’s wolf conservation and management plan; the legislation was backed by the ranching sector of Idaho as well as many in the hunting and fishing community, but strongly opposed by environmental advocates.
+That year, he also signed legislation that would permit killing up to 90% of the state's estimated 1,500 wolves to the minimum level of 150 as set by Idaho's wolf conservation and management plan; the legislation was backed by the ranching sector of Idaho, but strongly opposed by environmental advocates.

 Political positions

 Abortion

 In late April 2021, Little signed House Bill 366, effectively prohibiting abortions after about six weeks of pregnancy, making exceptions for victims of rape, incest, and for medical emergencies.
 He also said, "We should never relent in our efforts to protect the lives of the preborn" and "Hundreds and hundreds of babies lose their lives every year in Idaho due to abortion, an absolute tragedy."

 In March 2022, Little signed Senate Bill 1309 modeled after the Texas Heartbeat Act that prohibited abortions after about six weeks of pregnancy.
 The bill made exceptions for victims of rape, incest, and for medical emergencies.
 The Idaho Supreme Court later temporarily blocked the law.

+In April 2023, Little signed State House Bill 242, which prohibits "recruiting, harboring, or transporting" minors across state lines for abortions without explicit parental consent.
+It also makes it illegal to obtain abortion pills for a minor.
+A conviction for "abortion trafficking" carries a minimum sentence of two years in state prison and a maximum of five years.
+This is the first anti-abortion bill to prosecute people who travel to states where abortions are legal to undergo the procedure.

 Gun control

 Little opposes gun control.
 In May 2021, he signed a bill that would thwart nearly a half-dozen of executive orders from President Joe Biden combating gun control.
-Little has an A+ rating from the National Rifle Association for his record on Second Amendment rights.
+Little has an A+ rating from the NRA Political Victory Fund for his record on Second Amendment rights and was endorsed in the 2022 election.

 LGBT rights

-Little opposes LGBT rights.
-In 2006, he voted to propose 2006 Idaho Amendment 2, which banned same-sex marriages or civil unions being performed in the state of Idaho.
-During his campaign for governor, Little said, "marriage is the union between a man and a woman".
-In March 2020, he signed both House Bill 500 and House Bill 509, which ban transgender people who identify as female from playing on athletic teams that don't align with their sex-at-birth and ban transgender people from changing their gender mark on their birth certificate.
+In March 2020, Little signed both House Bill 500 and House Bill 509, which ban transgender women from playing on women's athletic teams and prohibit people from changing their gender mark on their birth certificate.

+In April 2023, Little signed House Bill 71 into law, banning anyone under the age of 18 from receiving puberty blockers, hormone therapy, or gender-affirming surgery beginning in 2024.
+Doctors who violate the law face up to ten years in prison.
+It offers no exemptions for minors currently taking puberty blockers or undergoing hormone therapy.